-Banking and payments aren't the only industries that could be affected by blockchain tech.
+Banking isn't the only industry that could be affected by blockchain tech.
 Law enforcement, ride hailing, and many other sectors could also have blockchain in their future.

 Bitcoin and other virtual currencies are made possible by what’s known as blockchain technology.
 Blockchain is essentially a global public ledger capable of automatically recording and verifying a high volume of digital transactions, regardless of location.

 Bitcoin’s popularity is proving blockchain’s usefulness in finance, but entrepreneurs have come to believe blockchain could transform many more industries.
-Ultimately, the use cases for a transparent, verifiable register of transaction data are practically endless — especially since blockchain operates through a decentralized platform requiring no central supervision, while still remaining resistant to fraud.
+Ultimately, the use cases for a transparent, verifiable register of transaction data are practically endless — especially since blockchain operates through a decentralized platform requiring no central supervision, making it resistant to fraud.

-From a macro perspective, banks serve as the global storehouses and transfer hubs of value.
+Banking is just the beginning.
+But from a macro perspective, banks serve as the critical storehouses and transfer hubs of value.
 As a digitized, secure, and tamper-proof ledger, blockchain could serve the same function, injecting enhanced accuracy and information-sharing into the financial services ecosystem.